w3c/opentrack-cg/spec/model/overview.md

 <mark>Shall we use normalized territories from a common database such as Geonames?</mark>

-### Venue Type

-Competition could be held either within stadia (track and field events) or outside (cross country, mountain races, road races, and others).

-Types of venues that can be considered:

-- Stadium (or arena)
-- Outdoor Course:
-  - Road course: course on road suitable for running and race-walking competitions.
-    - Circular Road Course: Start and finish line at the same point
-    - Linear Road Course: Start and finish line at different places.
-  - Off-road course: off-road course on an open area.
-    - Cross Country Course: course on an open, woodland area, covered as far as possible by grass, with natural obstacles
-    - Mountain Course: open country course that is mainly off-road and can have significant elevation gain on the route, within a natural environment such as mountains, desert, forests or plains).
-Macadamised or concrete surface is acceptable but minimum.
-      - Uphill Course: the profile of the course involves considerable amounts of ascent, and is mainly uphill.
-      - Ascent/descent course: the profile of the course involves considerable amounts of ascent and descent, with start and finish at the same elevation level approximately.

-These venues may be described in detail.
-Some proposed metadata related to the type of venue (extending the basic [description of Venue](#Venues)):

-Stadium: Outdoor|Indoor
-- track
-  - type {Straight|Oval}
-  - lanes (integer)
-  - length (metres)
-- Payment Accepted (cash, credit card, etc.)
-- Currencies Accepted (cash, credit card, etc.)

-Outdoor course:
-- Start point (geo)
-- Finish point (geo)
-- aid station(s): stations for providing athletes any kind of aid such us clothing, communications, sponges, food or drinks.
-- elevation gain (metres)
-- elevation loss (metres)
-- course geometry (polygon, polyline)

 ### Disciplines

 We can identify several categories for Athletics events, depending on gender, age, type of venue, distance and type of event (e.g., 100m Hurdles Women and 110m Hurdles Men).
 Although events rules may vary for the same type of discipline (i.e., differences of shot weight depending on gender and/or age).